-Eventually, disillusionment with the American dream led Laing to leave New York in 1969 and return to the Highlands of Scotland where he turned his back on painting and concentrated on an incredible body of sculptural work for the next 30 years.
+Eventually, disillusionment with the American dream after the assassinations of both Kennedys, Martin Luther King, other extreme violence and dislocation, and the ongoing Vietnam War, led Laing to leave New York in 1969 and return to the Highlands of Scotland where he turned his back on painting and concentrated on an incredible body of sculptural work for the next 30 years.
+Initially exploring abstraction, Laing moved on to some of the most beautiful figurative sculpture of the 20th century with the Galina series, depicting his then-wife and encapsulating his ongoing fascination with female beauty and its dichotomy of power and fragility.
 Many high profile public commissions during this period included the Twickenham Stadium figures and the bronze bas-relief twin dragons at each of the five exits of the City of London’s Bank station.

-- Laing returned to painting in 2004 in response to the war in Iraq, using Pop imagery to shame the perpetrators of the war crimes at Abu Ghraib.
-This body of work received huge acclaim and Laing was inspired to continue painting, now returning to the contemporary media images that inspired such enduring images as his 1962 Brigitte Bardot.
+As Laing returned to controversy, so he returned to the contemporary media images that inspired such enduring images as his 1962 Brigitte Bardot.
 The Kiss (2007), his painting depicting Amy Winehouse and her husband Blake Fielder-Civil, once again proved his ability to distil the essence of an era to stunning effect.
-His choice of image and astute use of colour and composition combined once again to create an iconic image with assured place in both popular and art history.
-His painting hiatus saw him return to the medium as contemporary as he was when he set down his brush at the end of the 60s.
+His choice of image and astute use of colour combined once again to create an iconic image with assured place in both popular and art history.
+His painting hiatus saw him return to the medium as contemporary as he was when he put down his brush at the end of the 60s.